Updated: April 22, 2026

 It is essential to understand and respect the age of consent laws to ensure compliance with the legal requirements and avoid potential legal consequences.

-What are the consequences of engaging in sexual activity with someone below the age of consent?
+What are the penalties for sexual activity with a minor below the age of consent in Maine?

 Engaging in sexual activity with someone below the age of consent can lead to serious legal consequences.
 In Maine, the age of consent is 16 years old.
 If an individual engages in sexual activity with someone below this age, they may face criminal charges such as statutory rape or sexual abuse of a minor.